ux-designers/ux-designers.github.io/README.md

 1.  **Cancel Commands in Terminal**

-    if a command continously runs and does not stop enter in terminal:
+    if a command continously runs and does not stop press keys in terminal:

     ```
     cmd+c